The Appalachian State University campus is currently operating under SPECIAL conditions.

 - Potential new members may attend any fundraisers as long as they pay admittance.

 - Potential new members cannot accept a bid until Balloting/Bid Day.
-Bid Day is September 13, 2019.
-Bid Day is dry.
+Bid Day is September 11, 2020 and will be dry.

-- All fraternity recruitment events will be non-alcoholic.
+- All fraternity recruitment events will be non-alcoholic (dry).

 - Freshman (first semester students) must have a cumulative high school grade point average of 3.0 to participate in fraternity recruitment.